 Most airlines offer a senior discount, but they don’t publicly commit to the discount amount.
 You have to call to do the booking and ask for a discount at that time.

 Most hotels have a senior discount of some kind, which either vary or run the standard 10% off, and most require an AARP card.
 Some of the more notable discounts include:

-21. Best Western – 5 – 15% off with your AARP card
+Best Western offer a discount of 5 – 15% off with your AARP card.

-32. Cinemark Theaters has a promotion for Seniors Day where they honor discount pricing on a particular day for any movie, any showtime (excluding IMAX, XD, Xtreme, and Special Engagements).
+Cinemark Theaters has a promotion for Seniors Day where they honor discount pricing on a particular day for any movie, any showtime (excluding IMAX, XD, Xtreme, and Special Engagements).
 Call your local theater to find out their pricing and participation details.

-(33) National Parks across the US honor a lifetime pass, which costs only $80, and grants access to over 2,000 National Parks.
+National Parks across the US honor a lifetime pass, which costs only $80, and grants access to over 2,000 National Parks.
 Depending on the site, the pass could also entitle seniors to further discounts on things like camping and swimming.

 If your travel plans include a theme park, call to ask if they offer senior pricing.
 When this post was originally published, Busch Gardens and Seaworld offered a discount off single-day tickets, but information regarding senior discounts is no longer on their websites.
 To save you a phone call, Disney and Universal are also not offering special pricing at this time.

 Finally, many places to shop offer senior discounts.
 Again, the standard seems to be 10% off, so I won’t list all the places which do that, but be sure to ask anywhere that you shop.
 Some of the better shopping discounts include: